sopra-fs22-group-16/sopra-fs22-hannibal-server/README.md

 `./gradlew bootRun`

-If you want to avoid running all tests with every change, use the following command instead:

-`./gradlew build --continuous -xtest`

-## API Endpoint Testing

-### Postman

--   We highly recommend to use [Postman](https://www.getpostman.com) in order to test your API Endpoints.

 ## Debugging

 If something is not working and/or you don't know what is going on.
 We highly recommend that you use a debugger and step